Link Search Menu Expand Document

 Custom Alert Rules

 To add custom alerts, create a new YAML file in /etc/vmalert/rules/.
-Example my_alerts.yaml:
+Example custom.yaml:

 groups: